IvanUkrRada/P-MforAI/README.md

 1. **Navigate to the project directory**

    Ensure you are in the directory where the `task2.yml` file is located.
+   Ensure that folder lungcolon includes file from https://www.kaggle.com/datasets/andrewmvd/lung-and-colon-cancer-histopathological-images
+   5 folders in total 5,000 per class samples (images) in each folder names as in kaggle

 3. **Create the Conda environment**